F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ![](../images/windows-iso.png)

 Then open terminal and use the `rsync` command with the disk image set as the source and your USB drive set as the target.
 (Replace "CCCOMA_X64" with the mounted image's partition name, and replace "InstallWin10" with your USB Drive's name).
-If you are installing Windows 11 you still need to run this step on the Windows 10 ISO file.
+If you're installing Windows 11 you still need to run this step on the Windows 10 ISO file.

 ```
 rsync -r -P /Volumes/CCCOMA_X64/ /Volumes/InstallWin10